Telecom Italia rebel investor calls for Brazil partnership -sources

 Fossati, whose holding Findim owns 5 percent of Telecom Italia but is not part of the Telco group that controls the Italian company's board, could not be reached for comment.

-His proposal for a partnership in Brazil is likely to clash with plans by Spanish company Telefonica (TEF.MC), which has agreed to gradually take over Telco and is instead eyeing a sale of Telecom Italia's Brazil unit TIM (TIMP3.SA) in 2014.
+His proposal for a partnership in Brazil is likely to clash with plans by Spanish company Telefonica, which has agreed to gradually take over Telco and is instead eyeing a sale of Telecom Italia's Brazil unit TIM in 2014.

 The board is expected to call a shareholders meeting to decide on Fossati's request for a board overhaul.